 New Mexico judge grants Mark Zuckerberg’s request to be dropped from child safety lawsuit

-Judge Bryan Biedscheid said he wasn’t persuaded by the state’s arguments that Zuckerberg should remain a party to the New Mexico lawsuit, but he noted that could change depending on what evidence is presented as the case against Meta proceeds.
+As for Zuckerberg, Biedscheid said he wasn’t persuaded by the state’s arguments that the executive should remain a party to the New Mexico lawsuit, but he noted that could change depending on what evidence is presented as the case against Meta proceeds.

 Torrez’s office said it will continue to assess whether Zuckerberg should be named individually in the future.